 Still, I'll take a large dongle over a cumbersome box or a noncommittal, tiny attachment.
 My only real complaint is that the Fire TV Stick 4K fails to address one of the biggest problems with the original Fire TV Stick; it doesn't draw enough power from a TV USB port to function.
 Instead, you have to keep it plugged into a wall socket.
 I'm not sure why Amazon insists on this inconvenient setup when products like the Roku Streaming Stick+ have eliminated the need for a separate adapter.

 From the moment that you boot it up, it's clear that the Fire TV Stick 4K is an Amazon device.
 You log into your Amazon account to use it, whereupon a helpful animated video explains that you'll need Amazon Prime to get the most out of your gadget — and did you know Amazon Prime could also net you free two-day shipping, better prices and your very own unicorn?
 From there, the Fire TV Stick deposits you at the home screen, where the first things you'll see are recommended Amazon TV Shows and recommended Amazon Movies.
 The Fire TV Stick 4K is not subtle about its allegiances.
+Check out our setup and mastery guide to learn how to use the Fire Stick.

 As with Amazon's other streaming gadgets, just about every screen puts Amazon content front and center — and if you don't have an Amazon Prime account, you'll have to either invest in one or become very good at ignoring about three-fourths of what you see on the menus.